2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Amazing Avovado Ice Cream.
 Da Nang, Vietnam

-Now that you know where to go, what to see and how to plan your trip budget, we have a few more tips for your trip to Vietnam!
+Now that you know where to go, what to see and how to plan your trip budget, we have a bit more advice for your trip to Vietnam!

 Best Time to Visit Vietnam

-Honestly, we don’t think there is a ‘bad’ time to go to Vietnam!
+We don’t think there is a ‘bad’ time to go to Vietnam.
 If you are planning a trip based on the best Vietnam travel weather…well, that can be tricky.
 The weather can be vastly different in the north and south – and from the sea to the mountains to the cities.

 Vietnam Weather